 It's very beautiful on Alcatraz Island, and you can imagine that it would have been difficult to be a prisoner there, to look out and see the yachts cruising by, the big-city skyline, and all you were missing in the world.

 Don't miss out on a visit to Alcatraz.
 It's far more than just a tourist attraction.

-When you're done with your tour, grab an icecream at Fisherman's Wharf and see the amazing seals sunning themselves on the pier.
+When you're done with your tour, grab an ice cream at Fisherman's Wharf and see the amazing seals sunning themselves on the pier.
 Afterwards, take a cable car ride from Embarcadero.
-You can go to Powell Street and then take the N line to Inner Sunset District for a fantastic meat pie (see entry) and a walk around Golden Gate Park.
+You can go to Powell Street and then take the N line to Inner Sunset District for a fantastic meat pie at Peasant Pies and a walk around Golden Gate Park.

 You take a ferry from the Fisherman's Wharf area to get to Alcatraz, specifically from Pier 41.
 Buy tickets at the booth.
 If you're smart, you will book ahead because we've missed out on going several times when it's been booked out.
 You can reserve your tickets ahead of time online.

 It costs $38 per adult, and $23 per child and that includes the audio tour and the ferry ride.
 Click here to buy tickets online.